CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 * Can different partitions have different deployment configurations?

    Yes.
-A partition's configuration is irrelevant to other partitions.
+A partition's configuration is local to this particular partition.
 Different partitions can have totally different configurations.

    For example, tenant partition #1 could be a large partition and therefore has 5 replica of API Server, while tenant partition #2 has only 3 replica of API Server.
 Meanwhile, tenant partition #1 can deploy two scheduler instances if a single scheduler cannot meet the throughput requirement on that partition.